Matsés Complete Historic First Mapping of 3.7 Million Acres of Ancestral Lands and Launch Major New Initiative for Indigenous Empowerment!

 On the 50th anniversary of sustained contact with the outside world, leaders of the Matsés tribe of the Peruvian Amazon assembled to unveil the first completed maps that demarcate their ancestral territories.

-The gathering, held on August 28 and 29 at the village of Remoyacu, in the remote frontier divide of northeast Peru and Brazil, was the culmination of an extraordinary indigenous-led initiative that required nearly five years of tireless work to complete.
+The gathering, held on August 28 and 29 at the village of Remoyacu, in the remote frontier divide of northeast Peru and Brazil, was the culmination of an extraordinary indigenous-led initiative that required five years of work to complete.
 The resultant maps, written in their language, are comprehensive cartographic records of their ancestral territory, history, land use, and culture.

 The meeting was led by Wilder Gonzalez Flores, High Chief of the Matsés People and the Matsés Council.
 The leaders from 13 of the Matsés communities attended along with mapping team members, and many other Acaté project participants.
 Acaté was represented by Felipe Bai, Mariano Lopez, Segundo Reyna, David Fleck, Christopher Herndon, and William Park.

-The ancestral lands of the Matsés comprise an area of 3.7 million acres and contain among the most intact, biodiverse and carbon-rich forests in the world.
+The ancestral lands of the Matsés comprise an area of 3.7 million acres in Peru and contain among the most intact, biodiverse and carbon-rich forests in the world.
 Their communities safeguard and shield some of the last remaining uncontacted tribes living in isolation from unwanted encroachment by the outside world.
 With the accelerated rates of deforestation and fires in the Amazon Basin, this vast area of intact primary forest that generations of Matsés have fought to protect is of vital importance for their future and is of global significance.

 Before the Matsés Indigenous Mapping Initiative, the few maps of Matsés lands were those created by non-Matses that depict an empty landscape.
 A few scattered dots along the large rivers that represent their present-day settlements are the only evidence of Matses inhabitation.
 Only the largest rivers are named in Spanish.
 To the Matsés, the caretakers of these lands, the blank areas on these maps were not voids but the living heart of their territory.

 With support from Acaté Amazon Conservation, the Matsés received training in basic computing and in the use of GPS units.
-In an undertaking of immense scale over several years, teams of Matsés, led by elders, traveled throughout their land and deep into their headwaters to record thousands of culturally important mapping points including locations of ancestral longhouses, sites of frontier skirmishes with Peruvian soldiers and areas of ecological importance.
+In an undertaking of immense scale over five years, teams of Matsés, led by elders, traveled throughout their land and deep into their headwaters to record thousands of culturally important mapping points including locations of ancestral longhouses, sites of frontier skirmishes with Peruvian soldiers and areas of ecological importance.
 All of the waterways in their territory were recorded for the first time with their original Matsés names.

 Computer literacy among the Matsés, as with other remote Amazonian tribes, is extremely low.
 Most of the participants had never opened up a laptop before the start of the project.
 The project began with basic computer usage training, followed by word processing and spreadsheet lessons.
 This capacitation for the project imparted a highly valuable skill set to the Matsés who participated, and in-turn could train others.
 Over time, classes advanced to use of the GIS (Geographic Information Systems) mapping software.